 Working with an attorney is like working with any other professional.
 Sometimes it just isn’t a good fit.
-In rare cases, an attorney could make a mistake, fail to listen to you, or do things you don’t agree with.
-If your attorney doesn’t return your calls, take you seriously, or fight for what you need and want, you might feel it is time to make a change.
+In rare cases, a family law attorney could make a mistake, fail to listen to you, or do things you don’t agree with.
+If your NJ divorce attorney doesn’t return your calls, take you seriously, or fight for what you need and want, you might feel it is time to make a change.
 It is your right to choose another attorney and find someone you are comfortable with and who has the experience you need.

-If you decide to change attorneys, you need to be aware that sometimes this decision is not entirely up to you.
-If you are already in the trial phase of your case, your attorney will need to get permission from the court to withdraw from the case.
-In most instances, the judge will allow the change, but clients who constantly change attorneys out of indecision or to purposely delay the proceedings may be denied permission to do so.
+If you are thinking about changing family law attorneys, you need to be aware that sometimes this decision is not entirely up to you.
+If you are already in the trial phase of your case, your NJ divorce attorney will need to get permission from the court to withdraw from the case.
+In most instances, the judge will allow the change, but clients who are constantly changing attorneys out of indecision or to purposely delay the proceedings may be denied permission to do so.

-If you decide to change attorneys there are several things you need to do:
+If you are thinking of changing attorneys, there are several things you need to do:

-- Be clear that you no longer need the services of your current attorney and that you are leaving the practice.
+- Be clear that you no longer need the services of your current NJ divorce attorney and that you are leaving the practice.

 - Ask for a final bill that shows how charges have been applied against your retainer and what, if anything you owe.

 - Request a copy of your file.
-Doing so will greatly reduce the amount of work your new attorney will need to do.
+Doing so will greatly reduce the amount of work your new NJ family-law attorney will need to do.

 - Carefully research and interview new attorneys so that you are certain the person you are switching to will meet your needs and work well with you.

-- Be completely honest with your new attorney and establish a good working relationship.
+- Be completely honest with your new family-law attorney, and establish a good working relationship.

-DeTorres & DeGeorge represents clients in divorce, custody, child support, alimony, and property division cases in the Bridgewater and Warren Township areas of New Jersey.
-We’re ready to talk to you about your case.
-Call us now.
+DeTorres & DeGeorge represents clients in divorce, custody, child support, alimony, and property division cases.
+If you’re ready to discuss your case or have any questions, contact us today.